 From Timang onwards, the vegetation then turns coniferous with Blue Pine (Pinus wallichiana) dominating the landscape with West Himalayan Spruce (Picea smithiana) showing up pretty dominantly around Chame.
 As you leave Bhratang, Fir (Abies spectabilis) which has been showing up for quite a while now, becomes quite prominent with Himalayan Birch (Betula utilis) with showing up soon after.
 Around Humde, Black Juniper (Juniperus indica) starts to make an appearance which signals the start of Alpine scrubs and the end of the tree line.

 Along the trail, you might see inquisitive Pikas, fanged Musk Deer, and nonchalant Blue Sheep.
-If you are lucky, you might even spot a Snow Leopard.
+If you are lucky you might even spot a Snow Leopard.
 The iridescent Himalayan Monal and Cheer Pheasant add color to the landscape while Chukar partridge will be everywhere.
-Also, remember to look up during breathers as the enormous Himalayan Griffons are a regular sight.
+Also remember to look up during breathers as the huge Himalayan Griffons are a regular sight.
 You will have to be a bit luckier to spot a Lammergeier or a Golden Eagle.

 Also if you are in the area around the right time in fall, chances are you will see the annual migration of the Demoiselle Crane which is fantastic, to say the least.
 While the cranes steal the show, many other raptors use the Kali Gandaki corridor for migration.

 While the list appears pretty impressive don’t get your hopes too high especially if you are part of a large group and/or are trekking during the peak season.
 More people, less wildlife.
 It is as simple as that.
 However, starting an hour earlier than the usual 8:00 am the start time of most people and keeping some distance from the main group will make a lot of difference.